 The innovative Core Control system.

-Passive Gel/Ice Pack Cooling Vests ($100-$300) These vests are among the most popular and basic in design and tend to provide the most theoretical cooling power among passive vests.
+Passive Gel/Ice Pack Cooling Vests ($100-$300) These vests are among the most popular and basic in design and tend to provide the most theoretical cooling power among passive vests which can last for several hours.
 The user pre-freezes gel/ice packs, which are then dropped into pockets on the garment prior to wearing.
-But our recent tests have shown that these types of vests can have too much cooling if properly frozen, and could cause frostbite if worn with only a single T-shirt.
-ActiveMSers recommends these vests be worn with extra layers of clothing for safety, especially if you are already numb in the chest area.
-Some vests can be worn under clothing, giving up cooling power (fewer ice packs) but saving weight and bulk.
-That said, to conceal these vests we'd recommend wearing three layers of clothing (two under, one over), making this not terribly feasible on a hot day.
-Examples: Steele Suits (www.steelevest.com), Stacool Vest (www.stacoolvest.com), Heat Relief Depot/ Biochem (www.heatreliefdepot.com), Polar Products (www.polarproducts.com) + Maximum theoretical cooling power among passive vests + Maintains cooling charge longer than many vests + Affordable and popular; easier to find discounts and sales - Cooling packs are often too cold and may cause frostbite - Typically heavier than other passive vests - Must have access to a freezer to fully recharge
+But our tests have shown that some of these types of vests can have too much cooling if properly frozen, and in theory could cause frostbite if worn with only a single T-shirt.
+If you find a vest too cold, ActiveMSers recommends these vests be worn with extra layers of clothing for safety, especially if you are already numb in the chest area.
+Some of these vests can be worn under clothing, giving up cooling power (fewer ice packs) but saving weight and bulk.
+Examples: Steele Suits (www.steelevest.com), Stacool Vest (www.stacoolvest.com), Heat Relief Depot/ Biochem (www.heatreliefdepot.com), Polar Products (www.polarproducts.com) + Maximum theoretical cooling power among passive vests + Maintains cooling charge longer than many vests + Affordable and popular; easier to find discounts and sales - Cooling packs can be too cold - Typically heavier than other passive vests - Must have access to a freezer to fully recharge

 The sleek vest from Stacool.